open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 </script>
 ~~~~~~
 # 7 JavaScript API quick start guide {#section7}
-This discussion describes how to quickly grasp the API usages of Intel CS for WebRTC Client SDK for JavaScript.
+This section provides detailed examples for using the APIs provided in the SDK.
 Unless mentioned elsewhere, all APIs are under namespace `Woogeen`.

 ## 7.1 Objects {#section7_1}
 The following table describes the key objects provided in the JavaScript SDK.